VinGarcia/ksql/README.md

 - Update `ksqltest.FillStructWith` to work with `ksql:"..,json"` tagged attributes
 - Improve error messages (ongoing)

-## Optimization Oportunities
+## Optimization Opportunities

 - Test if using a pointer on the field info is faster or not
-- Consider passing the cached structInfo as argument for all the functions that use it, so that we don't need to get it more than once in the same call.
+- Consider passing the cached structInfo as an argument for all the functions that use it, so that we don't need to get it more than once in the same call.
-- Use a cache to store often used queries (like pgx)
+- Use a cache to store often-used queries (like pgx)
 - Preload the insert method for all dialects inside `ksql.NewTable()`
 - Use prepared statements for the helper functions, `Update`, `Insert` and `Delete`.